Pasta Primavera

-This Vegetable Pasta Primavera Recipe is SO easy to make!
-The best vegetable pasta that is delicious, simple and healthy!
+This Pasta Primavera Recipe is SO easy to make!
+This is the best vegetable pasta that is delicious, simple and healthy!

-We can’t get enough healthy recipes that are loaded with veggies in our home and love our fried cauliflower rice and goat cheese pasta, but this pasta with vegetables is quickly becoming a go-to for us!
+We can’t get enough healthy recipes that are loaded with veggies in our home and love our fried cauliflower rice and goat cheese pasta, but this veggie pasta is quickly becoming a go-to for us!

 This recipe has over 4 cups of veggies and takes less than 30 minutes to get on your table!
-It’s also vegetarian if you are doing meatless Mondays and can easily be made vegan.
+It’s also vegetarian and can easily be made vegan.

 This pasta primavera is perfect for your Spring or Summer cookout or a quick weeknight dinner!